 After my husband passed suddenly in 2017, I began to understand an even more complicated level of multitasking prowess.
 Suddenly, I had to figure out a way to raise two small children alone, learn a new city and build a new community, take care of a household without the help of a partner, and make ends meet with two jobs.
 To say it has been a challenging few years is a giant understatement.
 Multitasking, it seems, is something that, whether I like it or not, I have to learn how to do well.

 Multitasking Is Not Ideal, But It’s Common

 Some studies suggest that multitasking can reduce productivity by 40% in some people.
 Although it may seem like you are getting more done when you juggle more than one task at a time, studies show that you may actually just be doing more things, but slower and less efficiently.
-Limiting the number of tasks you try to do at once to no more than two, or blocking time (focusing on one thing for 20 minutes before moving on) seems to help.
-But that can be hard to do when you are a mom.
-Even harder when you’re a working mom.
-And especially harder when you’re a single working mom.
+Limiting the number of tasks you try to do at once to no more than two or blocking time (focusing on one thing for 20 minutes before moving on) seems to help.
+But that can be hard to do when you are a mom, even harder when you’re a working mom.
+And significantly harder when you’re a single working mom.

 In general, mothers spend ten hours more a week multitasking than do fathers.
 Most of these extra hours are spent on juggling tasks related to home life and child care.
 Not surprisingly, multitasking can cause these moms to experience feelings of stress, psychological distress, and work-family conflict.

 In a perfect world, the advice to “just focus on one thing at a time” sounds ideal.
 But the reality of a mom’s busy life doesn’t lend itself to such a simple solution.
 When you’re a multitasking mom because you have to be, you need to find the best way to get your many tasks done.
 Here are some tips for managing healthy multitasking:

 7 Tips for Managing Multitasking

 1. Establish work hours and stick with them.